taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

 !!NEVER ADD A CRON PLUGIN SOMEBODY ELSE WROTE, UNLESS YOU OR SOMEONE YOU TRUST HAVE REVIEWED THE CODE AND ARE ABSOLUTELY SURE IT IS NOT MALICIOUS!!

+"plugin-config.php" files are loaded on main app initiation, so they can be included in the GLOBAL cached app config (allowing the editing of these config settings in the admin interface, etc).

+"plugin-init.php" files are where plugins first start loading from, so you edit these files like you would the first file containing the programming logic for your plugin.
+You are free to add and include more files / folders inside your plugin main folder, in the same way you would build an ordinary application.
+Any config settings you have in "plugin-config.php" are automatically available to use in "plugin-init.php", and in any other plugin files you create.

 ALWAYS TEST YOUR CODE, TO MAKE SURE IT DOESN'T CRASH THE APP.
 CUSTOM CRON-DESIGNATED PLUGINS (PLUGINS FLAGGED TO RUN DURING CRON JOBS) DO RUN #LAST# WITHIN THE CRON RUNTIME THOUGH (AND THEREFORE ARE #NOT# INCLUDED IN RUNTIME STATS DATA LIKE HOW MANY SECONDS IT RAN / SYSTEM LOAD), SO EVEN IF YOUR CUSTOM PLUGIN CRASHES, #EVERYTHING ELSE# IMPORTANT RAN BEFOREHAND ANYWAY.